The DTES Street Market used to be an outdoor flea-market-style bazaar on Sundays on Carrall Street in Vancouver’s Downtown Eastside near Gastown.

 It used to run there once a week from 11 am until 5 pm.
 Nowadays, however, it takes place 7 days a week at a different location.

 Downtown Eastside Market

 The DTES Street Market isn’t just a Sunday market anymore.
 Also, it no longer takes place in the 300 block of Carrall Street as it had for a number of years.
-Instead, as of 2017, the market’s new home is 62 East Hastings Street and it runs seven days a week from 9 am until 4 pm.
+Instead, as of a couple of years ago, the market’s new home on weekdays is 62 East Hastings Street and at 501 Powell Street on Saturdays and Sundays.
+The market runs seven days a week from 9 am until 4 pm.